drozdowsky/rc-files/README.md

 # rc-files
-dotfiles
+dotfiles that are RealShit

-Linux & OpenBSD compatible
+Linux, FreeBSD and OpenBSD compatible